umbraco/UmbracoDocs/13/umbraco-cms/tutorials/add-microsoft-entra-id-authentication.md

 ## Step 1: Configure Entra ID

-Before your applications can interact with Entra ID, they must be registered with a tenant that you manage - either an Entra ID (Azure AD) tenant, or an Entra ID B2C (Azure AD B2C) tenant.
+Before your applications can interact with Entra ID, they must be registered with a tenant that you manage.
+This can be either an Entra ID (Azure AD) tenant, or an Entra ID B2C (Azure AD B2C) tenant.
 For more information on creating an Azure AD B2C tenant, see [Microsoft's Tutorial: Create an Azure Active Directory B2C tenant](https://learn.microsoft.com/en-us/azure/active-directory-b2c/tutorial-create-tenant).

 ## Step 2: Install the NuGet package